From 2020 to 2021, the value of Guatemala’s exports expanded by 19.2% from $11.4 billion.

 Guatemala incurred the highest trade surpluses with the following countries.

-Among Guatelmala’s trading partners that generate the greatest positive trade balances, Guatelmalan surpluses with Ivory Coast (up 146%), Belize (up 45.3%) and Italy (up 34.6%) grew at the fastest pace from 2020 to 2021.
+Among Guatemala’s trading partners that generate the greatest positive trade balances, Guatemalan surpluses with the United Kingdom (up 346%), Saudi Arabia (up 133.8%) and the United Arab Emirates (up 31.3%) grew at the fastest pace from 2022 to 2023.

 These positive cashflow streams clearly indicate Guatemala’s competitive advantages with the above countries, but also represent key opportunities for Guatemala to develop country-specific strategies to optimize its overall position in international trade.